-One good solid bench, well placed in the vegetable garden is the only way to get in touch with the space designated as your garden.
-The perfect garden bench does not guarantee that you will sit for a moment, yet it will provide you an opportunity to remember to let go of the frenzy of spring, to feel the the pea stones between your toes, inhale the fragrant blooms of summer, perhaps sit quietly to fully absorb the atmosphere that surrounds the colors as they blend.
-Finding that perfect bench bench, solves the first step to perfect garden design.
+One good solid bench, well placed in the vegetable garden, is the only way to get in touch with the space designated as your garden.
+The perfect garden bench does not guarantee that you will sit for a moment, but it will provide you an opportunity to remember to let go of the frenzy of spring, to feel the the pea stones between your toes, inhale the fragrant blooms of summer, perhaps sit quietly to fully absorb the atmosphere that surrounds the colors as they blend.
+Finding that perfect bench bench solves the first step to perfect garden design.

-Selecting seeds: Seed catalogs are designed to charm the gardener with color photographs, yet instead of being seduced by the pictures, learn to read the copy.
+Seed catalogs are designed to charm the gardener with color photographs, but instead of being seduced by the pictures, learn to read the copy.
 You will recognize words that are overused by the copy writers to lure you in: days to maturity, hardiness and disease resistance, yield.
-Instead, I look for characteristics that meet my criteria for flavor, fragrance and color.
-I trust my tried and true varieties, yet also recognize the importance to try something new.
+Instead, I look for characteristics that meet my criteria for flavor, fragrance, and color.
+I trust my tried and true varieties, but also recognize the importance of trying something new.

-This year, heirloom and open pollinated seeds have piqued my interest, in part to save seeds for the following year, yet also to experience the old fashioned varieties that brought so much pleasure to gardeners before me.
-Living in an historic house has led me to curious about stories behind the seeds, to match my garden to the era of my house (1905) and then hopefully pass the seeds along at the end of the season.
+This year, heirloom and open-pollinated seeds have piqued my interest, in part to save seeds for the following year, but also to experience the old-fashioned varieties that brought so much pleasure to gardeners before me.
+Living in an historic house has led me to be curious about stories behind the seeds, to match my garden to the era of my house (1905), and then hopefully pass the seeds along at the end of the season.
 It’s taking the old into the future.